Lutfar1996/microservices-arch-flarie/README.md

 ## Overview

 This project sets up a scalable, fault-tolerant, and secure infrastructure for a microservice-based architecture on AWS.
-The infrastructure is provisioned using Terraform, ensuring consistency, modularity, and automation.
 The system supports frontend, backend, API integrations, database, and caching microservices with built-in monitoring, logging, alerting, and security features.

 ---